ODataOrg/tutorials/read-an-entity-set.md

-Categories: Basic Requests
+**Categories**: Basic Requests

-One of the most common responses from a REST API is a collection of resources.
+**Description**: One of the most common responses from a REST API is a collection of resources.
 In this case we asked for the People collection.
 For each response, the OData service writes a self-described response (another REST principle) by annotating the response with a context URL.
 This context URL tells the service that the contents of the response are a collection of things in the People entity set.
 The @odata.nextLink annotation is present because the server opted to split the result set across multiple pages.
 The client can also drive paging using $top and $skip, but server-side paging is a mitigation against DoS attacks.
 The value property contains the bulk of the response.
 Note that @odata.id and @odata.editLink should generally not be present in the payload unless they deviate from convention.
 In this case it appears that there is a bug in our sample service.
 Pretend those properties aren't there.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People